dougeby/IntuneDocs/InTuneDocs/DeployUse/whats-coming-in-intune.md

 - Intune PDF Viewer
 - Intune Image Viewer for Android from Google Play

 Instead of using the Intune Viewer apps, we recommend using the new Rights Management app (RMS sharing) for Android, which allows you to deploy one app instead of three separate apps to securely view corporate files on Android devices.
-Learn more about the RMS sharing app (with link to documentation).
+Learn more about the [RMS sharing app](https://docs.microsoft.com/en-us/intune/deploy-use/end-user-experience-for-mam-enabled-apps-with-microsoft-intune#viewing-media-files-with-the-rights-management-sharing-app).
 <!--- goes in 1608 What's New--->